hao-fang/ee596_spr2018_lab1/README.md

   * Add triggers under the "Designer": choose "Alexa Skill Kit"
   * Configure triggers: enter your skill ID (check "End Point" page in your Amazon Developer account) and click "Add"
   * Click "Save"
-* In the "Function code" section, you can directly edit your codes.
-We will upload a .ZIP file instead.
 * On your laptop
   * Clone the repository
   ```